lukso-network/LIPs/LSPs/LSP-5-ReceivedAssets.md

 The data key `LSP5ReceivedAssetsMap` exists so that smart contracts can detect if an address is present in the array (e.g. as done in the  [LSP1-UniversalReceiverDelegate](./LSP-1-UniversalReceiver.md)).

 ## Motivation
 This standard allows to create a decentralised portfolio of owned assets by a smart contract.
-See [LSP3 - UniversalProfile Metadata](./LSP-3-UniversalProfile-Metadata.md), or [LSP9 Vault](./LSP-9-Vault.md).
+See [LSP3 - Profile Metadata](./LSP-3-Profile-Metadata.md), or [LSP9 Vault](./LSP-9-Vault.md).

 ## Specification